guglielmozappala/guglielmozappala.github.io/_pages/research.md

 **Long-term climatic conditions and global spatial distribution of population** (with Alexander Marbler)

+**Dynamics of environmental values and policies with income inequality

 ## Publications

 [**Happier Elderly Residents.
 The positive impact of physical activity on objective and subjective health condition of elderly people in nursing homes.
 Evidence from a multi-site randomized controlled trial**](https://link.springer.com/content/pdf/10.1007/s11482-021-09952-4.pdf) (2022) (with Claudia Senik, Carine Milcent, Chloé Gerves-Pinquié and Patricia Dargent-Molina) _Applied Research in Quality of Life_,17(2), 1091-1111